 Associate Professor Kathryn Holt

-Kathryn Holt is a Laboratory Head in the Department of Biochemistry and Molecular Biology and Deputy Director of the Centre for Systems Genomics, The University of Melbourne.
+Kathryn Holt is a Laboratory Head in the Department of Biochemistry and Molecular Biology and Bio21 Molecular Science and Biotechnology Institute, The University of Melbourne.

 Associate Professor Michael Inouye